bioinfo-ucsd/BISB-Bootcamp-2022/people.md

 ## Questions?

-**For questions about bootcamp,** please contact the lead instructors!
+**For questions about bootcamp,** please contact the bootcamp instructors!

 **For questions about student life** feel free to message to the BISB Student Discord.
 You should have received an invite link via email.
 Our discord server is entirely student-run, and you can find people from different labs, years, and program tracks.
 It is a great informal resource to chat with fellow students.